 We manage 561 acres of parks, open space, natural land and trails.
 This includes five baseball/softball fields, three soccer fields, one pool, six picnic areas, eight playgrounds, eight lighted tennis courts, Flaherty Dog Park, the Wake Forest Renaissance Centre, the Wake Forest Community House, Flaherty Park Community Center, the Alston-Massenburg Center, and more than 50 miles of developed and undeveloped greenway trails.

 A registration form must be completed to register for a class, program, or athletic league.
-A copy of the participant's birth certificate is required for all youth athletic leagues, along with an Athletic Registration Form.
-Online registration is available for athletics and programs.
+A copy of the participant's birth certificate is required for all youth athletic leagues.
+Online registration is available for adult athletic leagues, youth athletic leagues, and programs.
 Pre-registration is required for all classes.

 Rules to Remember